Azure/communication-ui-library/packages/communication-react/review/communication-react.api.md

 // Warnings were encountered during analysis:
 //
 // /workspaces/communication-ui-library/packages/chat-component-bindings/src/handlers/createHandlers.ts:32:7 - (ae-incompatible-release-tags) The symbol "attachedFilesMetadata" is marked as @public, but its signature references "FileMetadata" which is marked as @beta
-// /workspaces/communication-ui-library/packages/react-components/src/components/MessageThread.tsx:577:7 - (ae-incompatible-release-tags) The symbol "attachedFilesMetadata" is marked as @public, but its signature references "FileMetadata" which is marked as @beta
-// /workspaces/communication-ui-library/packages/react-components/src/components/MessageThread.tsx:670:7 - (ae-incompatible-release-tags) The symbol "attachedFilesMetadata" is marked as @public, but its signature references "FileMetadata" which is marked as @beta
+// /workspaces/communication-ui-library/packages/react-components/src/components/MessageThread.tsx:466:9 - (ae-incompatible-release-tags) The symbol "attachedFilesMetadata" is marked as @public, but its signature references "FileMetadata" which is marked as @beta

 ```